 Starting Your Seeds

-Once your trays are ready, you can get your pre-soaked seeds out.
+Once your trays for the plants are ready, you can get your pre-soaked seeds out.
 Put one seed into each cell or sow in rows if you have open flats.
 Lightly press the seeds into the soil and cover with a sprinkle of extra soil but no more than that.

-Once you’ve finished sowing, water the trays and put them somewhere warm to germinate.
+Once you’ve finished sowing the catnip, water the trays and put them somewhere warm to germinate.
 If you have them, you can put plastic covers over the trays to keep the soil moist.

 Your seeds should start germinating in 7-10 days, so be on the lookout.
-Once they sprout, remove the plastic covers if you have them on and move the trays under lighting or into a sunny spot.
+Once the growing plants sprout, remove the plastic covers if you have them on and move the trays under lighting or into a sunny spot.

 Keep the soil moist but not overly wet and let them continue to grow.
 If you sowed in rows, you’ll need to start thinning your seedlings so that there’s a few inches between each one.